Deep Neural Networks and Brain Alignment: Brain Encoding and Decoding (Survey): Brain Encoding

-\textbf{Multimodal Brain Encoding}: Multimodal stimuli can be best encoded using recently proposed deep learning based multimodal models.
-Oota et al.~\shortcite{oota2022visio} experimented with multimodal models like Contrastive Language-Image Pre-training (CLIP), Learning Cross-Modality Encoder Representations from Transformers (LXMERT), and VisualBERT and found VisualBERT to the best.
-Similarly, Wang et al.~\shortcite{wang2022incorporating} find that multimdoal models like CLIP better predict neural responses in visual cortex, since image captions typically contain the most semantically relevant information in an image for humans. ~\cite{dong2023interpreting} present a systematic approach to probe multi-modal video Transformer model by leveraging neuroscientific evidence of multimodal information processing in the brain.
-The authors find that intermediate layers of a multimodal video transformer are better at predicting multimodal brain activity than other layers, indicating that the intermediate layers encode the most brain-related properties of the video stimuli.
+Recently Transformer-based multimodal models, which combine pairs of modalities such as language-vision, language-audio, and language-audio-vision, have emerged, offering rich aligned representations compared to single-modality models (i.e. text-only, audio-only or vision-only).
+Specifically, multimodal Transformers such as CLIP, LXMERT, and VisaulBERT take both image and text stimuli as input and output a joint visio-linguistic representations.
+Since the human brain perceives the environment using information from multiple modalities, examining the alignment between language and visual representations in the brain by training encoding models on fMRI responses, while extracting joint representations from multimodal models, can offer insights into the relationship between the two modalities.

+\textbf{Single modality stimulus.} Here, participants engage in single modality stimuli, such as watching images or silent videos.
+Many brain encoding studies have focused on single modality stimuli, while representations are extracted from multimodal models~\citep{oota2022visio,wang2022incorporating,tang2023brain}. ~\cite{oota2022visio} experimented with multimodal models like CLIP, LXMERT, and VisualBERT and found VisualBERT better predict neural responses than vision-only models such as CNNs and Image Transformers.
+Similarly, ~\cite{wang2022incorporating} find that multimodal models like CLIP better predict neural responses in the visual cortex than previous vision-only models like CNNs.
+This is attributed to the fact that high-level human visual representations encompass semantics and the relational structure of the visual world beyond object identity~\citep{gauthier2003influence}.
 Recently,~\cite{tang2023brain} investigated a multimodal Transformer as the encoder architecture to extract the aligned concept representations for narrative stories and movies to model fMRI responses to naturalistic stories and movies, respectively.
 Since language and vision rely on similar concept representations, the authors perform a cross-modal experiment in which how well the language encoding models can predict movie-fMRI responses from narrative story features (story → movie) and how well the vision encoding models can predict narrative story-fMRI responses from movie features (movie → story).
 Overall, the authors find that cross-modality performance was higher for features extracted from multimodal transformers than for linearly aligned features extracted from unimodal transformers.